eapulkkinen/Pirates-of-the-Modern-World/README.md

 - chartjs-plugin-datalabels: MIT License [license in github](https://github.com/chartjs/chartjs-plugin-datalabels/blob/master/LICENSE.md)

 - Modal windows from [The Web School](https://www.youtube.com/watch?v=9DwGahSqcEc) YouTube video.
 At 0:24 in the video the author states: "You can find the source code in the description (of the video) and reuse it as you want."
-Video seen on 14.11.2025.
+Video seen on 14.11.2024.

+## Attribution

+If you are using Pirates of the Modern World application in your own project, make sure to attribute the use of

+Pirates of the Modern World application by Aapo Peltokangas, Eero Pulkkinen, Valtteri Sivula & Vili Sihvo

+with a link to this Github repository: https://github.com/eapulkkinen/Pirates-of-the-Modern-World

+in your Readme file or About page, etc.

+This project is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

 ## Creators
 Aapo Peltokangas